Dr. Dre: Beats Electronics

 In 2006, Dre co-founded Beats Electronics with his partner, Jimmy Iovine.
 Its first brand of headphones were launched in July 2008.
 The line consisted of Beats Studio, a circumaural headphone; Beats Tour, an in-ear headphone; Beats Solo & Solo HD, a supra-aural headphone; Beats Spin; Heartbeats by Lady Gaga, also an in-ear headphone; and Diddy Beats.
 In late 2009, Hewlett-Packard participated in a deal to bundle Beats By Dr. Dre with some HP laptops and headsets.
 HP and Dr. Dre announced the deal on October 9, 2009, at a press event.
 An exclusive laptop, known as the HP ENVY 15 Beats limited edition, was released for sale October 22.
 In January 2014, Beats Music was introduced and launched as a streaming service.
 Then, in May, technology giant Apple purchased the Beats brand for $3.4 billion.
-The deal made Dr. Dre the "richest man in hip hop".
+The deal made Dr. Dre the "richest man in hip-hop".
 Dr. Dre became an Apple employee in an executive role, and worked with Apple for years.
 As of 2022, it was found that Apple had subtracted $200 million from the deal after entertainer Tyrese Gibson revealed the news of the acquisition on social media a month before it was completed without the company's permission.

 Philanthropy

-During May 2013, Dr. Dre and Jimmy Iovine donated a $70 million endowment to the University of Southern California to create the USC Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.
+During May 2013, Dr. Dre and Jimmy Iovine donated a $70-million endowment to the University of Southern California to create the USC Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.
 The goal of the academy has been stated as "to shape the future by nurturing the talents, passions, leadership and risk-taking of uniquely qualified students who are motivated to explore and create new art forms, technologies, and business models."
 The first class of the academy began in September 2014.

-In June 2017, it was announced that Dr. Dre has committed $10 million to the construction of a performing arts center for the new Compton High School.
+In June 2017, it was announced that Dr. Dre had committed $10 million to the construction of a performing arts center for the new Compton High School.
 The center will encompass creative resources and a 1,200-seat theater, and is expected to break ground in 2020.
 The project is a partnership between Dr. Dre and the Compton Unified School District.